2 \pi-grafting and complex projective structures, I: Rectangular projective structures

-\begin{definition} Let $C = (f, \rho)$ be a projective structure on a simply connected surface $F$, so that $\rho$ is trivial.
+\begin{definition}\Label{10-2-1} Let $C = (f, \rho)$ be a projective structure on a simply connected surface $F$.
+(In particular $\rho$ is trivial.)
 Let $e$ be a simple curve on $C$.
-Then we say that $e$ is \underline{supported} on the round cylinder ${\mA}$ if $f$ embeds $e$ properly into ${\mA}$ so that $e$ transversally intersects all leaves $c_t$ of $\mF _{\mA}$. \end{definition}
+Then we say that $e$ is \underline{supported} on the round cylinder ${\mA}$ if $f$ embeds $e$ properly into ${\mA}$ so that $e$ transversally intersects all leaves $c_t$ of $\mA$. \end{definition}